mytonwallet/web-extension/README.md

 * English
 * Russian

-If you are native speaker on any other language and can help with tranlation, please use this file as [source](/src/assets/i18n/en.json)
+If you are native speaker on any other language and can help with translation, please use this file as [source](/src/assets/i18n/en.json)

 # Requested features